pawelc/docs/toread_stat.md

-2011 - Estimating high dimensional covariance matrices and its applications 2013 - Mutual Information between Discrete and Continuous Data Sets 2013 - Predicting covariance matrices with financial conditions indexes 2016 - Tail dependence of the Gaussian copula revisited 2020 - Statistical Rethinking : A Bayesian Course with Examples in R and Stan https://www.statlect.com/
+2011 - Estimating high dimensional covariance matrices and its applications 2013 - Mutual Information between Discrete and Continuous Data Sets 2013 - Predicting covariance matrices with financial conditions indexes 2015 - Direct formulation to Cholesky decomposition of a general nonsingular correlation matrix 2016 - Tail dependence of the Gaussian copula revisited 2020 - Statistical Rethinking : A Bayesian Course with Examples in R and Stan https://www.statlect.com/